Hosted by: Metropolitan Planning Council and Economic Security for IL

 This event is part of "Equity in Action: A Conversation Series," a dynamic lineup of public events exploring the interlocking issues that define and shape our racial and economic realities.

-Join MPC and Economic Security for Illinois for a “fireside chat” conversation with Stockton Mayor Michael Tubbs and former Chicago Alderman Ameya Pawar.
-They’ll delve into the opportunities and challenges from Stockton’s Economic Empowerment Demonstration (SEED), as well as how Chicago might apply lessons from other cities to tackle poverty, violence, and racial disparity.
+Join MPC and Economic Security for Illinois for a conversation with former Chicago Alderman Ameya Pawar, Chicago Site Director for the Family Independence Initiative Ebony Scott, and Strategic Director of Jain Family Institute (JFI) Guaranteed Income Initiative Lauren Burns-Coady.
+They’ll delve into the opportunities and challenges of cash transfer programs, as well as how Chicago might apply lessons from other cities to tackle poverty, violence, and racial disparity.

 Doors open at 5 p.m.
 The program will begin at 5:30 p.m., with time to mingle before and after.
 The cost of the event is $15 for members of the general public and $12 for MPC Donors.
 Admission includes snacks, soft drinks, wine and beer.

 Space is limited, so please register in advance.
 If you have any additional questions or need special accommodations, please contact us at email@example.com.

 Aided by more than 100 advisors, the Metropolitan Planning Council, in May 2018, released a roadmap for a more racially equitable Chicago region.
 As we continue working closely with partners to implement the two dozen recommendations in the roadmap, we reflect on one of our biggest learnings from this journey: the value of creating and elevating public dialogue on the interlocking issues that define and shape our racial and economic realities.
 MPC and partners present Equity in Action: A Conversation Series—a dynamic lineup of public events to celebrate progress, examine issues, and hold ourselves accountable for advancing the change that’s needed.
 For more information, click here.